-Leave of court is not required where a notice of withdrawal is accompanied by a substitution of counsel filed with the clerk of court, provided that said substitution takes place 90 or more days in advance of trial, the substitution contains a certificate by substituted counsel, and the substitution shallwill not delay the trial or other progress of the case.
-The notice of withdrawal and substitution shallwill set forth the name and address of the substituted and withdrawing counsel.
-Withdrawal under this section shallwill be effective upon filing a notice of withdrawal and substitution with the clerk of court.
-Notice of withdrawal shallwill be provided to the client by the withdrawing attorney.
+Leave of court is not required where a notice of withdrawal is accompanied by a substitution of counsel filed with the clerk of court, provided that said substitution takes place 90 or more days in advance of trial, the substitution contains a certificate by substituted counsel, and the substitution shall not delay the trial or other progress of the case.
+The notice of withdrawal and substitution shall set forth the name and address of the substituted and withdrawing counsel.
+Withdrawal under this section shall be effective upon filing a notice of withdrawal and substitution with the clerk of court.
+Notice of withdrawal shall be provided to the client.

 C. Withdrawal Without Substitution.

-Withdrawal without
+Withdrawal without substitution

-substitution may be granted only upon motion, for good cause shown.
-Notice of the motion shallwill be provided to the client by the withdrawing attorney.
+may be granted only upon motion,

+for good cause shown.
+Notice of the

+motion shall be provided to the

+client.